 DISPUTE RESOLUTION EXAMS

-Chief of Operational Policy, Analytics and Compliance (Signature on
+Chief of Operational Policy, Analytics and Compliance (Signature on File)

-this policy is to ensure Alternative Dispute Resolution (ADR) exams are
+to ensure Alternative Dispute Resolution (ADR) exams are processed in

-applies to the BWC Field Operations staff, the BWC Medical Services Division, Medical Programs
+BWC Field Operations staff, the BWC Medical Services Division, Medical Programs

 and Pharmacy Division, the Disability Evaluators Panel (DEP) and to all Managed

 treatment is disputed; and,